Donate

 Observe.
 Contemplate.
 Connect.

-In our weekly Meditation and Art Contemplation program we’ll slow down and spend time with one artwork, moving beyond initial impressions to truly see the work.
+In our monthly Meditation and Art Contemplation program we’ll slow down and spend time with one artwork, moving beyond initial impressions to truly see the work.

-Each session will be introduced by experienced meditation practitioners Michelle Wood and Paul Wood.
+Each session will be introduced by experienced meditation practitioner Michelle Wood.
 The session will begin with a period of silent meditation, followed by slow looking, before a shared reflection.

 This program combines the benefits of regular meditation with the enriching impact of art, in the quiet space of the gallery after hours.

-Over the course of 10 weeks you’ll have the opportunity to connect with 10 different artworks, and experience the way in which an artwork can reveal itself over time.
+Over the 9 sessions, you’ll have the opportunity to connect with 9 different artworks, and experience the way in which an artwork can reveal itself over time.

 A great opportunity to try a new form of meditation, particularly those who prefer visual stimulus to audio or guided meditation.